vaheed/everestctl-api/README.md

 - `ADMIN_API_KEY`: required header value for protected routes (default: changeme)
 - `KUBECONFIG`: path to kubeconfig inside the container (default: /root/.kube/config)
 - `EVEREST_RBAC_APPLY_CMD`: optional command template to apply RBAC, with `{file}` placeholder for a temp policy file
+- `BOOTSTRAP_DEFAULT_PASSWORD`: optional default password to use for newly created accounts when not provided in the request.
+If unset, the API generates a strong random password and returns it in the job result under `credentials`.

 ## Endpoints